ywang40/Jordan-Fall2021-Project/README.md

 ### Week 5:

-Visulize example structures using ase gui, learn what a supercell is in periodic modeling, look into the chemistry in the "zeolite + organic structure-directing agent (OSDA)" system, use the Atoms object in ase.
+Visulize example structures using ase gui, look into the chemistry in the "zeolite + organic structure-directing agent (OSDA)" system, read S Li. et al 2019 JPCC paper.

+### Week 6:

+Learn what a supercell is in periodic modeling, use the Atoms object in ase.

 ## Meeting Information